Adewale1010/all-low_level_programming/0x02-functions_nested_loops/README.md

-3-islower.c: C program that checks if a character is lowercase 4-isalpha.c: C program that checks if a character is an alphabet 5-sign.c: C program that prints the sign of a number
+3-islower.c: C program that checks if a character is lowercase 4-isalpha.c: C program that checks if a character is an alphabet 5-sign.c: C program that prints the sign of a number 6-abs.c: C program that computes the absolute value of an integer